wojtr/Http-Server/README.md

 # Http-Server

+8/26/2019 - Created functions to parse and dynamically create responses.
+Parsed responses are now stored in a Request object.

 8/26/2019 - Implemented reader for reading the full HTTP request.
 Plan to parse this data next.

 8/26/2019 - Implemented Threads to handle the http responses.
 The server currently however only responds with the home webpage.